Skip to main content

 Although a legacy letter may never become a formal written document, the idea is to get you and your loved ones talking about your values.

-Beth McCray, nonprofit strategies manager at the Saint Paul & Minnesota Foundation, says, “Kids don’t know the details about their parents’ assets, but if they understand what their parents value, that’s a lifelong lesson.”
+Beth McCray, former nonprofit strategies manager at the Saint Paul & Minnesota Foundation, says, “Kids don’t know the details about their parents’ assets, but if they understand what their parents value, that’s a lifelong lesson.”

 Life Lessons and Inspiring Generosity